Donald Trump Tosses Benjamin Netanyahu Under The Bus After Seeming Election Defeat, ‘Bromance’ Appears Over

-Just four days ago, and three days before Israel’s September 17 elections, Donald Trump appeared to send Israeli Prime Minister Benjamin Netanyahu a political gift declaring, as The Inquisitr reported, that the United States would sign a “mutual defense treaty” with Israel.
-Even when the U.S. discovered that Israel had apparently planted electronic surveillance devices around the White House, Trump took no action due to his “exceptionally close ties” with “Bibi,” the one man who has dominated Israeli politics since the 1990s, and held the prime minister’s post since 2009.
+Just four days ago, and three days before Israel’s September 17 elections, Donald Trump appeared to send Israeli Prime Minister Benjamin Netanyahu a political gift declaring that the United States would sign a “mutual defense treaty” with Israel, as The Inquisitr reported.
+Even when the U.S. discovered that Israel had apparently planted electronic surveillance devices around the White House, Trump took no action due to his “exceptionally close ties” with “Bibi,” the one man who has dominated Israeli politics since the 1990s and held the prime minister’s post since 2009.

-But now what The Jewish Journal has described as the “bromance” between Trump and Netanyahu appears to be over, as Netanyahu according to reports out of Israel did not win enough votes on Tuesday to form a new coalition government, and now seems to be on his way out as Israel’s prime minister.
+But now what The Jewish Journal has described as the “bromance” between Trump and Netanyahu appears to be over, as Netanyahu, according to reports out of Israel, did not win enough votes on Tuesday to form a new coalition government.
+He now seems to be on his way out as Israel’s prime minister.

-Asked by reporters for his reaction to Israel’s razor-close election — an election that may to have resulted in former Israeli military chief Benny Gantz being given the chance to form the new government — Trump said he had not even spoken to Netanyahu, instead giving Netanyahu “the cold shoulder,” according to a Washington Post report.
+When asked by reporters for his reaction to Israel’s razor-close election — an election that may to have resulted in former Israeli military chief Benny Gantz being given the chance to form the new government — Trump said he had not even spoken to Netanyahu, instead giving Netanyahu “the cold shoulder,” according to a Washington Post report.

-“Our relations are with Israel, so we’ll see what happens,” Trump said, when asked about Netanyahu’s likely election defeat, as quoted by The Post.
+“Our relations are with Israel, so we’ll see what happens,” Trump said when asked about Netanyahu’s likely election defeat, as quoted by The Post.

 Israel is headed for new political instability, as the nation’s parliamentary elections ended in an apparent tie between Prime Minister Benjamin Netanyahu's party and his main challenger.
 The results are similar to the previous vote just five months ago. @SethDoane reports. pic.twitter.com/zlyLdruR6x